dipsywong98/arena/readme.md

 ### Goal

-Win the baseline AI, survive long enough when battling with advanced AI and flip table when necessary to win the 70% of the scores, 10% for winning the advanced AI!
+Win the baseline AI, survive long enough when battling with advanced AI and flip table when necessary within the timelimit.
+For each quoridor game you have a total of 60s to think, everytime you respond you will gain additional 2s to think.

 ### Rule